Chris Hoiles: Post-baseball career

 After his playing career, Hoiles returned to his alma mater, Eastern Michigan University, where he served as a baseball coach.
 He later became a baseball coach at Bowling Green State University.
 He was inducted to the Eastern Michigan University Athletics Hall of Fame in 2000.
 Hoiles was inducted into the Baltimore Orioles Hall of Fame on August 26, 2006.

 On December 20, 2006, Hoiles was named as the first manager of the York Revolution of the independent Atlantic League of Professional Baseball.
 He led the team to the playoffs, after winning the Freedom Division in the second half of the 2008 season.
 He stepped down as the manager on August 5, 2009, citing personal reasons.

+Hoiles briefly owned a NASCAR Busch Series team, Chris Hoiles Motorsports' that ran 1 race with Gus Wasson in the 1998 Stihl 300, starting 17th and finishing 18th.
+The team returned in 2001 with the No. 96 Chevrolet/Pontiac driven by Wasson, Jeff Oakley, and Tina Gordon but failed to finish in any of its three starts.

 In April 2010, along with Adam Gladstone, Hoiles began his professional radio career as co-host of "Bird Talk," a daily baseball show heard on Baltimore's Fox 1370.
 The show is a baseball-oriented talk show focusing primarily on the Baltimore Orioles and their minor league affiliates.